January 03, 2012

 (3M = Markus Meurer Monreal)

-After first his grandfather, and later (in 2002 and 2003) his parents had died, Markus Meurer, who meanwhile had developed himself into an outsider artist with a very personal signature, came under pressure of the local authorities to quit the house.
+After first his grandfather, and later (in 2002 and 2003) his parents had died, Markus Meurer, who meanwhile had developed into an outsider artist with a very personal signature, came under pressure of the local authorities to quit the house.

-This he finally did in 2006, when he left for the United Kingdom, to live there with his english wife.
+This he finally did in 2006 when he left for the United Kingdom, to live there with his English wife.

 Markus Meurer's art

-Using wires, metal, all kinds of thrown away materials and objects, whatever, he creates assemblages and constructs, depicting fascinating insects, animals, mobiles, and structures.
+Using wires, metal, all kinds of thrown away materials and objects, whatever, he creates assemblages and constructs, depicting fascinating insects, animals, mobiles and structures.

 Documentation